-How I Wrote My Book With Advice on Relationships
+How I Wrote My Book About Advice on Relationships

 Are you considering writing your own self-help book?
-I discuss how I did it, along with some useful ideas.
+This is how I did it and I include some useful ideas for you.

 This is a review of how I wrote a self-help book on relationships.
 The methods I discuss can be applied to any inspirational book.

 If you are considering writing your own self-help book, this may help you with a better understanding of the process.

 I’ll explain what is involved with designing and writing the content, and taking your book from first thought to final product.

 Organization is one of the most difficult things to get right.
 You need to present your thoughts in a meaningful, orderly, and logical way.